 Almost half the pregnancies on earth are unplanned.
 A only 57% of those decide to carry to term.
-The most critical side besides the psychological pressure is the financial cost.
+The most critical side beside the psychological pressure is the financial cost.

 With the heaps of ads targeting new moms and expecting families, it’s easy to feel you’re unable to have a child if you’re making less than $100,000 a year.
 However, the actual cost of having a baby is far from the advertised sum, and even a broke young family can afford it!